 This Privacy Notice (“Notice”) describes how Three Crowns collects and uses your Personal Data in accordance with the EU General Data Protection Regulation (“GDPR”) and other applicable data protection and privacy legislation.
 It tells you what Personal Data we collect, why we need it, how we use it and what protections are in place to keep it secure.

-“Three Crowns”, “we”, “us” and “our” mean Three Crowns (Services) LLP and Three Crowns US LLP (to the extent that it processes Personal Data concerning persons (“Data Subjects”) in the European Union).
+“Three Crowns”, “we”, “us” and “our” mean Three Crowns (Services) LLP, Three Crowns US LLP and Three Crowns (Middle East) LLP (to the extent that it processes Personal Data concerning persons (“Data Subjects”) in the European Union).